hadron-sclang/hadron-sclang.org/content/design/Hadron-Design-Document.md

 the [SCClassLibrary directory](https://github.com/supercollider/supercollider/tree/develop/SCClassLibrary) in the SuperCollider repository.
 It consists of roughly 350 files and 75k lines of code.

-## The First Pass

 SuperCollider supports object composition through single inheritance.
 A derived class inherits the class and instance variables of its superclass, along with its methods.
 A derived class can override any superclass method and access the superclass method via the `super` keyword.
 Therefore, to compile a derived class requires that all superclasses instance and class variables are already known, at minimum.

+## Define Class Heirarchy

 The compilation process scans the input class files in arbitrary order, so we compile the class library in multiple passes.
 The first pass extracts all class metadata from each file and builds Abstract Syntax Trees out of each defined method.
 Building the AST allows the class library to unload the file after scanning, freeing up that memory for subsequent passes.
-The first pass defines the entire class heiarchy for the library.
+By scanning all the files, the first pass produces the complete class heirarchy for the SuperCollider class library.

-## The Second Pass
+## Compose Classes From Superclasses

 The second pass can then traverse the library in heirarchical order from the root `Object` to all subclasses.
 This pass defines all the member and class variables for each class by concatenating the derived object variables onto a new copy